Allstate Insurance Review (Rates, Coverage + More)

 |Storm Shutter Discount||Determined By Agent|

-As you can see, installing storm shutters or a hail-resistant roof will save you money with Allstate while keeping your house in good shape.
+- As you can see, installing storm shutters or a hail-resistant roof will save you money with Allstate while gaining the additional benefits of keeping your house in good shape.

 You can also get discounts just for purchasing or renewing a plan with Allstate.
 Through the Welcome & Loyalty Discount, new customers save up to 10 percent on their plan just for switching to Allstate.